DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 ### Function update (2025-11-08)
 ---
 My previous version of the `select_variables()` function was not as efficient as it could have been.
-* For this update I evaluated the correlation between the pairs independent predictor variables **before** calculating the adjusted R-squared values.
+* The function now calculates the correlation between the pairs of independent predictor variables **before** calculating the adjusted R-squared values.
     * This significantly reduced the amount of time required for calculating the adjusted R-squared values, since a lot of the variable combinations are eliminated before that step for failing the no multicollinearity assumption.
-* I also created a single correlation matrix and accessed that through indexing, instead of individually calculating the correlation value for each pair of variables.
+* I also created a single correlation matrix of all of the independent variables and referenced that through indexing, instead of individually calculating the correlation value for each pair of variables.

 ```python